-On being unique, she says, “If millions of people have been to a UNESCO world heritage site like the Grand Canyon, how are you going to record it as something unique? (…) Think outside the box.
+On being unique, she shares this with Business Insider: “If millions of people have been to a UNESCO world heritage site like the Grand Canyon, how are you going to record it as something unique? (…) Think outside the box.
 This is difficult for anybody—it’s difficult for working travel photographers to keep pushing the envelope, but some simple ways to do that is that if you find yourself standing, knees locked, arms out, elbows at 90 degrees, stoop down, get on your belly, turn your camera up to the sky, look left, look right, look behind you, get something different.”

 07. Trust your intuition

 Graciela Iturbide has dedicated herself to knowing the world through her camera since the early 70s.
 She was a student of cinema in her native Mexico City when she switched to studying photography under the mentorship of Manuel Alvarez Bravo, considered one of the founders of modern photography.

 In the late 1970s, she began photographing people in Mexico—first the Seri Indians in the Sonoran Desert, then the Juchitán people in Oaxaca.
 She embedded herself in these communities, building a level of complicity between her and her subjects.

 Her approach is intuitive.
 Asked what inspires her as a photographer, she replies, "I am interested in what my eyes see and what my heart feels.
 The camera is just a pretext for knowing the world.”